GiuliaGronchi/FarParcels/README.md

 # Far-field

-At the end state of the near-field, a far-field motion takes place.
+At the end state of near-field, a far-field motion takes place.
 Here, oil parcels are under 3D advection-diffusion by ocean currents and move independently.
 Another consistent characteristics is the vertical rising induced by oil buoyancy.
 This is very dependent on size, as larger particles have greater buoyancy with respect to smaller ones.

 ### Preconfiguration of oil parcels

 A representative sample of oil particles is here modelled.
 Given release and ambient conditions, a likely parcel-size distribution is built (on a log-normal assumption) and size-corresponding buoyant velocity is calculated from a drag-buoyancy balance.

-Just insert the initial conditions of the Farfield simulation in _Init.yaml_ :
+Just insert the initial conditions in _Init.yaml_ :

-Input values:

 - oil density
 - nozzle diameter
 - release vertical velocity